 17. The Elephant House, Scotland

 No scenes in Harry Potter were set in Edinburgh’s Elephant House cafe.
 But it is one of the places that Rowling is known to have frequented while writing the books.
-They now advertise themselves as the birthplace of Harry Potter, which isn’t totally accurate, but the cafe is still cute and worth the visit for Potterheads.
-Check out the bathrooms and all of its Potter-oriented graffiti.
+It now advertises itself as the birthplace of Harry Potter, which isn’t totally accurate, but the cafe is still cute and worth the visit for Potterheads.
+Check out the bathrooms and all of its Harry Potter-oriented graffiti.

 18. The Making of Harry Potter

 Warner Bros.
-Studiosin Leavesden, just north of London, has a popular permanent Harry Potter exhibit with recreations of a bunch of famous locations from the movies.
+Studios in Leavesden, just north of London, has a popular permanent Harry Potter exhibit with recreations of a bunch of famous sets from the movies.